You can download the publications, or you can request a press copy from email@example.com

 Engine rooms on ships have all the ingredients for a ﬁre – oxygen, heat and ﬂammable liquids under pressure.
 Not surprisingly, one of the dominating causes is lube-oil or fuel-oil mist spraying onto hot surfaces and then igniting.

-This Loss Prevention supplement is giving an overview of the causes together with advice on how to avoid engine room fires.
-Through some actual cases different scenarios are being illustrated.
+This Loss Prevention supplement gives an overview of the causes and advice on avoiding engine room fires.
+Through some actual cases, different scenarios are illustrated.

 Download Dealing with Engine Room Fires»

 Main Engine Damage

 This report sheds light on an expensive category of damage that is all too frequent.
 Statistically, a vessel will suffer between one and two incidences of main engine damage during its lifetime.
 Considering the costly consequences for ship owners and their hull insurers, it is important to identify the main causes of this damage and examine how you can prevent these.

 The publication also includes loss prevention advice from the major engine manufacturers, MAN Engines and Wärtsilä.